 The Immigrant Visa Process

 Welcome to the homepage of the National Visa Center (NVC).
-You have come to this webpage because you received a letter or email from the NVC directing you here after the NVC received your approved petition from U.S. Citizenship and Immigration Services (USCIS).
+You have come to this page because you received a letter or email from the NVC directing you here after the NVC received your approved petition from U.S. Citizenship and Immigration Services (USCIS).
 Please complete Steps 1-6 below to begin visa pre-processing with the NVC.
 If you have not been directed to this page by letter or email from the NVC, you will find general information about the immigrant visa process here.

 If you are physically present in the United States and will apply for adjustment of status with USCIS, then your case will not be processed by the NVC.
 (You will not apply for an immigrant visa.)
 Do not pay any fees or submit any forms to the NVC.
 Notify the NVC by email or mail as soon as you decide to pursue adjustment of status.